The Future of Education Just Happened

 We need to harness this opportunity.
 Now.
 This is the one chance we have to radically transform the way we teach, from one-way content dissemination and memorization to personalized, self-directed learning.
 Let us not be satisfied and just move on.
 It is time to push the reset button and rethink from scratch.

 Most importantly, in a rapidly changing world, where we cannot predict what technologies will be ascendant in the future, we have to teach people to teach themselves.
 The future generation needs not just knowledge, but the mindset and network to thrive in and shape their own future for a more empowered global citizenship.
-This has never been more evident than in the current pandemic.
+This has never been more clear than in the current pandemic.

 Let us focus on building character and mindset.
 Let us focus on the grand challenges.
 Let us start today to inspire and empower the change makers for a better tomorrow.
 Today.